 Solar Streetlights – Keeping up with growing populations, tight budgets and citizens pushing for lower carbon emissions are competing priorities for municipalities and counties across the country.
 But municipalities are increasingly finding creative solutions to step up to the challenge.

 One example is the City of Beaumont just outside of Los Angeles, which is the fastest growing municipality in California.
-The city has installed solar powered lighting for over 10 years and, in 2015, decided to be the first in the country to insist on solar powered fixtures for all new street and park lighting.
+The city has installed commercial solar powered lighting for over 10 years and, in 2015, decided to be the first in the country to insist on solar powered fixtures for all new street and park lighting.
 Since then, hundreds of solar streetlights have been installed.

 Solar Streetlights as the Cost-Effective Choice